Kepler Media Kit

-Ball Aerospace is the prime contractor for NASA’s Kepler Mission to search for rocky, Earth-sized planets around other stars.
-Ball Aerospace built the photometer and spacecraft, and managed system integration and testing for the Discovery Class mission.
+Ball Aerospace is the prime contractor for NASA’s Kepler Mission’s search for rocky, Earth-sized planets around other stars.
+Ball Aerospace built the photometer and spacecraft, managed system integration and testing and is responsible for on-orbit operation of the spacecraft for the Discovery Class mission.

 John Troeltzsch Program Manager

 What’s the coolest thing about the Kepler mission?

 In a blink of time, we have changed astronomy and the history of mankind.
 If you extrapolate the most recent Kepler results, half of the stars in the sky have planets – that would have been unbelievable 20 years ago.
 I worked on Hubble and I’m proud of it, but Kepler will be more significant – it will find more worlds out there just like us.

 Kepler Mission "Gee Whiz"

 - The telescope aboard Kepler is the largest ever launched by NASA beyond Earth’s orbit.

 - For four years, the Kepler spacecraft continuously and simultaneously observed and collected data on more than 150,000 stars.
 Kepler discovered 715 new planets orbiting 305 stars, revealing multiple-planet systems much like our own solar system.
 Already Kepler discoveries include more than 3,600 planet candidates, 961 which have been verified as bona-fide worlds.
 Kepler looks for planets from one-half to 10 times the Earth’s mass that dwell in the habitable region of a Sun, also known as "The Goldilocks Region" - a region around a sun that is perfect for liquid water.
 Not too hot, not too cold, but just right.